-The current fish community of Hubbard Lake can be generally characterized as having the following: 1) a panfish community considered low in diversity, and dominated by yellow perch (particularly the fishery) and rock bass, 2) a predator population having moderate diversity and dominated by smallmouth bass and walleye, 3) a fair growing, naturally reproducing walleye population that has been supplemented with stocking in previous decades, 4) a slowly declining native northern pike population, 5) a group of species which utilize the cold water niche of Hubbard Lake, at unknown population levels, 6) a typical non-game fish component comprised primarily of white suckers, bullheads, and gar.
-Management of Hubbard Lake has primarily been with the use of statewide regulations, maintenance of most species through natural reproduction, and providing low level stocking of various game fish when needed.
+The current fish community of Hubbard Lake can be generally characterized as having the following: 1) a panfish community considered low in diversity, and dominated by Yellow Perch and Rock Bass, 2) a predator population having moderate diversity and dominated by Smallmouth Bass and Walleye, 3) a slow-growing and relatively long-lived naturally reproducing Walleye population that has acceptable density levels to produce a consistent fishery, 4) a slowly declining native Northern Pike population, 5) a group of species which utilize the cold water niche of Hubbard Lake, at unknown population levels, 6) a typical non-game fish component comprised primarily of White Suckers, bullheads, and Longnose Gar.
+Management of Hubbard Lake has primarily been with the use of statewide regulations and maintenance of most species through natural reproduction.

 The Hubbard Lake panfish community is low in diversity but high in quality.
-Species available to anglers include yellow perch, rock bass, and pumpkinseed.
-Yellow perch and rock bass tend to thrive in the lake and have done so for years.
+Species available to anglers include Yellow Perch, Rock Bass, and Pumpkinseed.
+Yellow Perch and Rock Bass tend to thrive in the lake and have done so for years.
+Yellow Perch, although still common in Hubbard Lake, may be less abundant in Hubbard Lake today compared to years before Walleye were firmly established.
+This may also have an impact on angler hours as less are available to anglers.
 Growth of perch has been variable over time which may be a result of a population adjusting to the zebra mussel colonization.
-Regardless, this species remains the most important game fish to Hubbard Lake anglers.
+Regardless, this species remains an important game fish to Hubbard Lake anglers.

-The predator base of Hubbard Lake is dominated by smallmouth bass and walleye.
-Northern pike also inhabit its waters, albeit in relatively low numbers.
-Smallmouth bass are important as a keystone predator which helps keep many other species in balance.
-In addition, they are an important predator on rusty crayfish, another invading species which typically alters species communities and water clarity.
-Smallmouth bass provide for a quality open water fishing experience in Hubbard Lake.
+The predator base of Hubbard Lake is dominated by Smallmouth Bass and Walleye.
+Northern Pike also inhabit its waters, albeit in relatively low numbers.
+Smallmouth Bass are important as a keystone predator which helps keep many other species in balance.
+In addition, they are an important predator on invasive rusty crayfish and Round Goby.
+Smallmouth Bass provide for a quality fishing experience in Hubbard Lake and are frequently targeted by tournament anglers.
 Walleye have been able to sustain themselves primarily through natural reproduction.
 This species was stocked at low stocking rates in various years from 1977 to 1991.
-This was done in effort to essentially "jump start" the population and was considered a highly effective management practice for establishing a walleye fishery and reducing perch abundance.
+This was done in effort to essentially "jump start" the population and was considered a highly effective management practice for establishing a Walleye fishery and reducing perch abundance.
 Walleye numbers in Hubbard Lake are as good, or better, as they have been in previous decades.
-Simultaneously, growth rates may be stabilizing, signaling that the natural population may be approaching appropriate population numbers.
-Northern pike are limited in abundance in Hubbard Lake.
-Few spawning areas exist for this species as a result of shoreline development and loss of riparian wetlands.
+Growth rates are currently low signaling that the natural population may be peaking and having density-dependent impacts.
+Harvest rates of this species is low based on recent tagging efforts and this species has the ability to live longer in the lake compared to other inland populations.
+Northern Pike are limited in abundance in Hubbard Lake and the previous spawning marsh used for pike is no longer operated Few spawning areas exist for this species as a result of shoreline development and loss of riparian wetlands.
 Current spawning areas may be limited to Holcomb Creek/East Bay area and the West Branch River delta.
 Despite these two quality areas, the total amount of spawning grounds may not be sufficient for the relatively large lake acreage.
 Rusty crayfish also consume aquatic vegetation essential to pike habitat and spawning.
-Pike can grow to impressive sizes in Hubbard Lake, yet stocking may need to be used in order to supplement the population.
+Pike can grow to impressive sizes in Hubbard Lake.

-The remaining non-game and cold water species remain a vital component of the Hubbard Lake fish community.
+The remaining non-game and coldwater species remain a vital component of the Hubbard Lake fish community.
 These fish provide for forage for many species.
-Attempts should be made to protect the cold water niche which is utilized by trout, whitefish, and cisco.
+Attempts should be made to protect the coldwater niche which is utilized by trout, Lake Whitefish, and Cisco.